ZornLab/Mona/README.md

 ## Label transfer

-Mona includes a solution for automated label transfer from a reference, useful for determining celltypes or other information from already annotated data.
+Mona includes a custom method for automated label transfer, where celltypes or other labels can be determined by learning from annotated data.
 Similar to above, a 'Mona reference' can be created as shown here:

 ```
 create_mona_ref(mona_dir="Desktop/my_dataset",anno="Celltype",file="Desktop/my_ref",species="human",type="RNA",norm="SCT")
 ```

-Then with your query dataset open within Mona, go to 'Transfer labels' and load the reference, then press 'Transfer' to begin.
+Then with your query dataset open within Mona, go to 'Transfer labels', load the reference, and press 'Transfer' to begin.

 ## Hosting

 Like other Shiny apps, Mona can be hosted online and made available to multiple users.
-There are many ways to do this, but you will likely want an 'app.R' file that launches Mona with the following arguments.
-This will provide a list of datasets to view and makes editing or loading other datasets unavailable.
+You'll likely want an 'app.R' file that launches Mona with the following arguments.
+This will provide a specific list of datasets to view, disables editing or loading other datasets, and provides a message at startup to help new users.

 ```
-mona(data_dir="/datasets/",load_data=FALSE,save_data=FALSE)
+mona(data_dir="/datasets/",load_data=FALSE,save_data=FALSE,show_help=TRUE)
 ```